swiftlang/swift/docs/LibraryEvolution.rst

 .. admonition:: TODO

-    The latter is very tricky to get right.
+    This last is very tricky to get right.
 We've seen it happen a few times in Apple's SDKs, but at least one of them, `NSCollectionViewItem`_ becoming a subclass of NSViewController instead of the root class NSObject, doesn't strictly follow the rules.
 While NSViewController was introduced in the